brunobrasilweb/allyzio/README.md

 ## Features

+### Refactor Code
-To use it, it's very simple, just select the part of the code you want to improve and click the right mouse button on the "Allyzio: Refactor Code" option and Allyzio will improve that part of your code.
+To use it, it's very simple, just select the part of the code you want to improve and click the right mouse button on the "Allyzio > Refactor Code" option and Allyzio will improve that part of your code.

 ![\!\\[feature X\\]\(images/feature-x.png\)](https://ik.imagekit.io/prezaty/Anima%C3%A7%C3%A3o_pJqZuXENd.gif?updatedAt=1723635633686)

+### Refactor Code
+You can add comments to your code smarter and faster.
+Click the right mouse button on "Allyzio > Comment Code" and the artificial intelligence will comment on your code.

 ## Requirements